alignalghii/reversed-polish-notation-translator/README.md

 ### A purely functional, declarative shell around imperative details

-Our solution till now can be seen like refactoring into an almost purely Haskell-spirited decarative paradigm. we could have written almost the same functions in Haskell with lists and the `foldr` catamorphism of the lists, the exact incarnation of array reduce:
+Our solution till now can be seen like refactoring into an almost purely Haskell-spirited decarative paradigm.
+We could have written almost the same functions in Haskell with lists and the `foldr` catamorphism of the lists, the exact incarnation of array reduce:

 **Implementation**: